Why Public Theology?

 Courses will be taught both in person and via electronic transmission.
 Students who enroll to complete the full coursework will be expected to attend two in-person, week-long courses per year in Cape Coral, Florida.
 Click here to stay up-to-date.

 No. The curriculum is designed for pastors and pastoral candidates, but classes will be available for other serious-minded Christians who are accepted into the Institute.
 Click here to stay up-to-date.

-Applications for those who desire to audit a class will be accepted starting May 17.
-The process will include an abbreviated application, short questionnaire, and simplified pastoral recommendation.
-Click here to stay up-to-date.
+Applications for those who desire to audit a class are accepted.
+The process includes an abbreviated application, short questionnaire, and simplified pastoral recommendation.
+Click here to apply to audit a class.